 Know Before You Go

-Join a free guided tour for an in-depth look at the Tredwell family and the historical time period.
+Guided tours give you an in-depth look at the Tredwell family and the historical time period, and are available at no additional cost once you've paid to enter the museum.
 Tours are offered Thursdays at 2 pm and 6:30 pm and Friday-Monday at 2 pm.
 Access the Museum by taking the "6" subway train to Astor Place and then walking south for a few minutes along Lafayette Street past The Public Theater.
-Turn left onto E.4th Street and the museum is #29 on the left-hand side.
+Turn left onto E. 4th Street and the museum is #29 on the left-hand side.